-Business entities in Georgia
+Business entities in Georgia in 2023

 The Georgia limited liability company (LLC)

 - Registration of a limited liability company in Georgia only requires the appointment of one shareholder and one director, who can be foreigners living outside of the country.
 A company shall have a share capital; however, the legislation does not contain any specific requirements with regards to the minimum amount to be paid up;

 - Georgian corporate entities are subject to corporate income tax on their distributed earnings at a 15% rate.
 Such entities are required to submit financial statements each year to the tax authority, although audit is not mandatory.
 Multiple tax schemes also provide for generous tax exemptions on foreign sourced income.

 - Best uses for a Georgia limited liability company: LLC is the most common form chosen for incorporating companies in Georgia.
 Limited liability companies can be used for most types of activities.
 Foreigners should also avail of tax schemes available to legally reduce the corporate income tax liability of their business.

 The Georgia joint stock company (JSC)

 - The main difference between Georgia joint stock companies and limited liability companies relates to the shares: a JSC can issue both common and preference shares and their holder can freely transfer their shares without consent from the other shareholders;